 The facility would operate 365 d/yr, generating electricity when sufficient solar irradiation conditions exist.
-Inspection and maintenance activities would be conducted periodically through the year (every 2 to 3 months), with primary activities including inspection of structures and interconnections.
+Inspection and maintenance activities would be conducted periodically (every 2 to 3 months) through the year, with primary activities including inspection the structures, and interconnections.
 The proposed facility would not consume any fuels nor produce any waste as a result of generation activities.